Local Tax Codes

 Field descriptions

-The following table describes the Ohio-specific fields on the following tabs of the Local Tax Codes page:
+The following section describes the Ohio-specific fields on the following tabs of the Local Tax Codes page:

 For information about other fields on the Local Tax Codes page, refer to Local Tax Codes.